TheoGuyard/TheoGuyard.github.io/_pages/cv.md

 CV
 =====

-You can download my French and English CV which summarise what is written on this site :
+You can download my French and English CV summarising what is written on this site :

 * [French CV](../file/../files/cv-fr.pdf)
 * [English CV](../file/../files/cv-en.pdf)